What are external integrations?

 How does an instructor or instructional designer request a new integration?

-Canvas LTI integrations are requested via through the Canvas Enhancement Request option in the Service Now Request Catalog.
+Canvas LTI integrations are requested via through the Canvas LTI Integration Request form.
 Requestors will need to provide an explanation of what the integration is for, cost, vendor information and any relevant student data being passed into the third party.

 Why doesn't Emory allow faculty or instructional designers to install their own integrations?